rapid7/le_node/README.md

 DEPRECATED.
 Use `buffer drain` event instead.

 #### `'buffer drain'`
-This event is emitted when the underlying ring buffer is fully consumed and becomes empty.
+This event is emitted when the underlying ring buffer is fully consumed and Socket.write callback called.
 This can be useful when it’s time for the application to terminate but you want to be sure any pending logs have finished writing.